dollplayer2501/angle_minus_five_degrees/README.md

    Done, not implemented as a generalized parser, for this reason, it is a very unrefined implementation.
    See. `./scripts/text_detail.lua`
 1. Imprementing logarithmic graph, ex.
 Network Up/Down speed, Disk read/write.
-   I have no idea and skill...although I have a completely unique imprementation idea...
+   ~~I have no idea and skill...although I have a completely unique imprementation idea...~~
+   I have implemented it, albeit **a buggy code**, I will check the detailed behavior in the future, 2023-08-07.
+   I implemented it in a way that I dynamically get the maximum value in the array.
+   See. `./scripts/graph_network.lua`
 1. Imprementing display of currency rates.
    Planned, may not be implemented.
 Use [pandas-datareader](https://pandas-datareader.readthedocs.io/en/latest/#)?
 1. ~~Show [`conky_parse("${top name n}")` and `conky_parse("${top cpu n}%")`](https://conky.cc/variables#top) in bottom right?~~